liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 create their own `DLProcessor`.

 ---------------------------------------

-### DDM Template search operation need to pass resourceClassNameId parameter
+### Added Required Parameter `resourceClassNameId` for DDM Template Search Operations
 - **Date:** 2015-Mar-03
 - **JIRA Ticket:** LPS-52990

 #### What changed?

-DDM Template `search` and `searchCount` operations have a new parameter called resourceClassNameid
+The DDM template `search` and `searchCount` operations have a new parameter called `resourceClassNameId`.

 #### Who is affected?

-All developers who have direct calls to DDMTemplateService or DDMTemplateLocalService
+This affects developers who have direct calls to the `DDMTemplateService` or `DDMTemplateLocalService`.

 #### How should I update my code?

-You need to add the resourceClassNameId parameter to your calls.
-The resourceClassNameId represents the resource that owns the permission for the DDMTemplate.
-For example, if the template is a WCM Template resourceClassNameId points to JournalArticle classNameId, if it's a DDL Template it points to DDLRecordSet classNameId, if it's a ADT template it points to PortletDisplayTemplate classNameId
+You should add the `resourceClassNameId` parameter to your calls.
+This parameter represents the resource that owns the permission for the DDM template.
+For example, if the template is a WCM template, the `resourceClassNameId` points to the `JournalArticle`'s `classNameId`.
+If the template is a DDL template, the `resourceClassNameId` points to the `DDLRecordSet`'s `classNameId`.
+If the template is an ADT template, the `resourceClassNameId` points to the `PortletDisplayTemplate`'s `classNameId`.

 #### Why was this change made?

-This change was made in order to implement model resource permissions to DDM Templates, such as VIEW, DELETE, PERMISSIONS, UPDATE.
+This change was made in order to implement model resource permissions for DDM templates, such as `VIEW`, `DELETE`, `PERMISSIONS`, and `UPDATE`.

 ---------------------------------------